 When the query is run, the value that is passed into this prompt determines the Functional Location record for which to return Work History records.
-Information from those Functional Location and Work History records is used to create the analysis.
+Information

 Modifying the Associated Page Queries

 If you want to use this functionality but do not use the baseline Equipment and Functional Location families to store your equipment and location information or the Work History family to store your failure information, you will need to create your own custom queries or modify the following baseline queries.